Arctic ski camp expedition to Bünsow Land

 Expedition itinerary: Day by day

-Bünsow Land is an attractive area on Svalbard for ski touring due to its combination of dramatic nature, untouched terrain and accessibility.
-If you are looking for the real thing, then this is it.
+A ski expedition to Bünsow Land is in the middle of the Arctic.
+This place is an attractive area for ski touring on Svalbard due to its combination of dramatic nature, untouched backcountry terrain and accessibility.
+If you are looking for the real Arctic ski expedition, then this is it.

 Day 0 - Packing

-In the morning we'll pick you up at the hotel and our journey snowmobile ride begins towards Bünsow Land.
+In the morning we'll pick you up at the hotel and our journey starts with a snowmobile ride towards Bünsow Land.
 We will dress warm and head out into the Arctic wilderness with white landscapes as far as the eye can see.
+The excitement is big as we finally hit out for this multi day ski expedition.
 The tour will be for approx. 3 hours before we reach the destination where we will set up basecamp under the Arctic sky.
+Hopefully the weather will be sunny and during the evening we will enjoy the long 24 hour days due to the midnight sun season.
+The tour will be with a knowledgable ski touring guide who have been backcountry skiing on Svalbard.

 Day 2 to 5 - Ski touring & Camp life